DulanHewage/ts-express-quickstart/readme.md

-# Express REST API Starter Template
+# TypeScript Express REST API Starter Template

 This project is a starter template for building a REST API using Express and TypeScript.
 It provides a basic structure and configuration to help you get started quickly.